 - The exclusive use of the freight elevator for moving in or out of the building must be done after 7:00pm Monday through Friday or any time on the weekends.
 The freight elevator is accessed through the Loading Dock adjacent to the parking garage entrance off Brazos Street.

 - Any damage to the building or fixtures caused by the move will be repaired or paid for by the moving company and/or Customer.

-- All moving company employees must sign in at the Security Desk and will receive an identification badge.
-This badge must be worn at all times.
+- All moving company employees must sign in at the Security Desk upon arrival, and check out upon departure.
 Moving personnel are required to be properly dressed and follow all building rules and regulations.

 All space alterations and construction projects must be submitted in advance to the Property Management Office for approval.
 Our Engineers will review plans for electrical, HVAC, fire & life safety, among other building-related infrastructure changes and concerns, prior to any work commencing, to ensure the safety, functionality, and comfort of our Customers.

 Smoking shall not be permitted in any part of the building, including the garage, loading dock, balconies, courtyards, and all common areas.
 Tenant shall not permit its employees, invitees, or guests to smoke in the lobbies, balconies, passages, corridors, elevators, vending rooms, rest rooms, stairways or any other area shared in common with other tenants in the Building, or permit its employees, invitees, or guests to loiter at the Building entrances or balconies for the purposes of smoking.
 In no event will smoking be permitted within 30’ of the exterior doors.